lavilabs/lavilanding/README.md

 yarn start
 ```

-will instal and launch a live reload server
+will install and launch a live reload server